IBM/node-red-dsx-workflow/README.md

 ## 1. Sign up for Watson Studio

 Sign up for IBM's [Watson Studio](https://dataplatform.cloud.ibm.com/).
-By signing up for the Watson Studio, two services will be created - Spark and ObjectStore in your Bluemix account.
+By signing up for Watson Studio, an Object Storage service will be created in your IBM Cloud account.

 ## 2. Create IBM Cloud services